MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 ------------

 Java developers have long used the `Date`_, `Calendar`_ and `TimeZone`_ classes for handling date and time.
-With JSR310, Java 8 introduced a more advanced and comprehensive Date and Time API that goes beyond simply replacing `Date`_ or `Calendar`_.
+Java 8 introduced a more advanced and comprehensive Date and Time API that goes beyond simply replacing `Date`_ or `Calendar`_.
 It provides a complete time model for applications.

 There are many benefits of moving to the new API: